janakerman/janakerman/src/pages/grafana-scripting-workflow/index.md

 ```

 The `render` target is using Grizzly to render the JSON and copy them into `dashboards/json`, cleaning up the intermediary files.
-The workflow now (1) `make watch` (2) edit Jsonnet files (3) `make render`.
+The workflow is now (1) `make watch` (2) edit Jsonnet files (3) `make render`.
 A pre-commit hook that runs `make render` simplifies this workflow even further.

 Ideally, you'd be applying these rendered dashboard JSON files as part of your CI/CD automation.
 I'd recommend Terraform (check out the [Grafana provider](https://registry.terraform.io/providers/grafana/grafana/latest/docs)), but you could just use Grizzly (`grr apply`).

 ## Keep it local

 Whilst I'd strongly recommend not previewing edits on your production Grafana instance, it's not _necessary_ to use a local Grafana instance.
 The downside of using a local Grafana instance is that you don't have real data when viewing your changes.
-Hopefully, you're using an IaC tool to configure your Grafana instances data sources, so you could simply point it at your local instance to solve that.
+Hopefully, you're using an IaC (Infrastructure as Code) tool to configure your Grafana instances data sources, so you could simply point it at your local instance to solve that.

 If your set up is relatively simple, a bash script is probably good enough and doesn't add too much complexity.
 The script below adds a Prometheus data source - hopefully, it provides some inspiration.